RobertoDiLorenzo/Skywater_tools/README.md

 ## Installation
 The process installation is divided in two steps.
-First step is abot the packages and all dependencies.
+First step is about the packages and all dependencies.
 From terminal execute this command.

 ```sh